Reclaiming the State

 2. Destined to Fail: Understanding the Crisis of Keynesianism and the Rise of Neoliberalism

-3. That Option No Longer Exists: How Britain – and the British Labour Party – Fell into the Monetarist Trap (late 1960s-late 1970s)
+3. That Option No Longer Exists: How Britain, and the British Labour Party, Fell into the Monetarist Trap

 5. The State Never Went Away: Neoliberalism as a State-driven Project

-Part Two: A Progressive Strategy For The 21st Century
+Part II: A Progressive Strategy for the Twenty-First Century

 7. Towards a Progressive Vision of Sovereignty

-8. A Currency-issuing Government is Not Like a Household: an Introduction to Modern Monetary Theory
+8. A Government is Not Like a Household: An Introduction to Modern Monetary Theory

-10. We Have a (Central) Plan: the Case for Re-nationalisation
+10. We Have a (Central) Plan: The Case of Renationalisation

 Hardcover ISBN: 9780745337333